 - 1. Shape Different shapes bring variety, interest, and appeal. - 2.
 Color The components must be natural colors to that specific item, potatoes should not be green. - 3.
 Height- Brings eye appeal and dimension. - 4.
 Items Components should balance and complement each other.
 Plates should have the following items or components, main, side, sauce, crunch, and garnish. - 5.
-Focal point & Flow Focal point- Make sure the star of the show (Usually protein) is prominent and identifiable. - 6.
+Flavor Balancing through contrast of flavors, creating a unique experience.
+Contrasting flavors are sour and sweet, warm / hot, and cold / frozen, soft / tender, and crisp, lean, and rich / fatty, cool, and spicy. - 6.
 Texture The components on a dish should vary in texture.
-A contrast in texture helps develop better eye appeal, as well as mouth appeal.
-Achieving a balance of texture on a plate can be simple as adding a crisp garnish such as fried julienned vegetables.
+A contrast in texture helps develop a better pallet feel.
+Achieving a balance of texture on a plate can be simple as adding a crisp garnish such as the fried julienned vegetables.